ianmay/aws_hello_world/README.md

 #### Lights are on but no ones home !

-After a little troubleshooting and using the aws console to test the gateway.
-It looks like the permissions in the lambda wasnt set correctly.
+After a little troubleshooting and using the AWS console to test the gateway.
+It looks like the permissions in the lambda wasn't set correctly.
 After poking around a bit, I found that adding the account number id to the arn of the aws_api_gateway_rest_api in the lambdas permissions allowed it to work.
-Adding the following lines really helped to trouble shoot what was being used (and what wasnt)
+Adding the following lines helped to troubleshoot what was being used (and what wasn't)
 ```terrafrom
 data "aws_caller_identity" "current" {}